shaunlgs/Simple-Workshop-Management-System/README.md

 # Simple-Workshop-Management-System

-This is a WPF application coded using Visual Studio.
+This is a WPF application (Windows) coded using Visual Studio.

 The database used is MySQL server.